NC Medicaid Expansion: BAD for the Poor

 The disparity between the quality of health service to those people with private insurance versus those people with Medicaid reminds me of a sad part of U.S. history…when U.S. implemented “separate but equal” for blacks during the Civil Rights movement.
 In the pivotal case of Plessy v.
 Ferguson in 1896, the U.S. Supreme Court ruled that racially separate facilities, if equal, did not violate the Constitution.
 Much later, Chief Justice Earl Warren, following the decision of Brown v.
 Board of Education of Topeka, stated that “separate but equal is inherently unequal.”
 The general implications of the Warren Court opinion, however, are applicable to a great variety of separations, such as the separation of quality medical care for those people with private insurance and the sub-par health care for those people who depend on Medicaid for insurance.
 Separate is not equal.
 Giving more people a Medicaid card does not provide health service.

 People with Medicaid deserve the same quality health care that people with private health insurance receive.
 But expanding Medicaid will do the exact opposite.
 More people will depend on Medicaid, and more people with receive sub-par health services…or worse, no health care at all.

-Posted on November 14, 2012, in Medicaid Expansion and tagged DHHS, Earl Warren, Health care provider, Insurance, Medicaid, North Carolina, North Carolina Department of Health and Human Services, Pat McCrory, Warren Court.
+Posted on November 14, 2012, in Medicaid Expansion and tagged Earl Warren, Health care provider, Insurance, Medicaid, NC DHHS, North Carolina, North Carolina Department of Health and Human Services, Pat McCrory, Warren Court.
 Bookmark the permalink.
 12 Comments.